the-road-to-learn-react/the-road-to-learn-react/manuscript/finalwords.md

 In general I invite you to visit my website [www.robinwieruch.de](https://www.robinwieruch.de/) to find more interesting topics.
 You can [subscribe](https://www.getrevue.co/profile/rwieruch) to my Newsletter to get content updates.

 If you liked the book, I hope you will share it with your friends.
 I would really appreciate it.
+Stay tuned for [The Road to learn Redux](https://gumroad.com/products/uwiyI) that you can already pre-order to support me.
 Thanks for reading - Robin.